-Hereford Cathedral School pupils have once again celebrated outstanding exam results in both GCSE and A-Levels.
+Hereford Cathedral School pupils have once again celebrated outstanding exam results in both GCSE and A-Levels in 2018.

 Ninety per cent of students' A-Level grades were awarded A* to C this year with some 70% of all grades at A*-B, marking another year of excellent achievement for students at the school.

 More than half of all A-Level students achieved nothing less than a B grade and over a quarter achieved all A*/As, including three remarkable students who secured all A*s.
 Seven subjects were awarded 100% grades A*-B with particularly strong results in the arts and traditionally difficult subjects, including economics, English literature, maths and physics.

 The first results for the new Mandarin and psychology A-Level courses at the school performed well, with 80% of Mandarin students achieving an A grade and 83% of grades A*-B in psychology.

 Four students will now take up places at Oxford and Cambridge universities – studying classics, music and material science respectively - while others have secured places at Russell Group universities, agricultural colleges and dance schools.